Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Introduction and Main results

 \subsection{Introduction}

-Transition densities for L\'evy processes killed leaving upon open sets are the Dirichlet heat kernels for the heat equation with the infinitesimal generator of the corresponding L\'evy processes.
-When the sample paths of L\'evy processes are discontinuous, such generators are non-local operators.
-Except in a few special cases, it is impossible to find an explicit expression for the Dirichlet heat kernel.
-Thus finding sharp two-sided estimates for Dirichlet heat kernels for discontinuous L\'evy processes is a fundamental problem in both probability theory and Analysis.
-The first result on this topic was \cite{CKS10}, where the third named author, jointly with Chen and Song, established the sharp two-sided Dirichlet heat kernel estimates for an isotropic $\alpha$-stable process ($0<\alpha<2$) in $C^{1,1}$ open sets.
-After \cite{CKS10}, much has been developed on Dirichlet heat kernel estimates for discontinuous Markov processes.
-See \cite{BK17, BGR10, BGR14b, CK16, CKS10b, CKS11, CKS12a, CKS12b, CKS14, CKS16, CT11, GKK15, KK14, KM17} and reference therein.
-In particular, recently in \cite{BGR14b, CKS14}, the sharp two-sided estimates of Dirichlet heat kernels were obtained for a large class of isotropic L\'evy processes when the radial parts of their characteristic exponents satisfy weak scaling conditions whose lower and upper scaling indices are in $(0,2)$.
+The transition density of a L\'evy process killed upon leaving an open set $D$ (called the Dirichlet heat kernel of the process in $D$) is the fundamental solution of the equation $\partial_t u = \sL u$ with zero exterior condition on $D^c$, where $\sL$ is the infinitesimal generator of the L\'evy process.
+When the sample paths of the L\'evy process are discontinuous, such generator is a non-local operator.
+Hence, transition densities of killed L\'evy processes with jumps play significant roles in the study of non-local operators with killings.
+However, except for a few special cases, it is impossible to find an explicit expression of the Dirichlet heat kernel.
+Thus, obtaining sharp two-sided estimates on the Dirichlet heat kernels for discontinuous L\'evy processes is a fundamental problem both in probability theory and analysis.

-Very recently, partially using the results in \cite{BGR15, CK16, M16}, the third named author and Mimica \cite{KM17} gave the two-sided Dirichlet heat kernel estimates for a large class of subordinate Brownian motions whose scaling indices are not necessarily strictly below 2.
-Thus, the results in \cite{KM17} cover subordinate Brownian motions with high density of small jumps.